 If you’re wondering where to buy gold for investment, then the best bet is to focus on specialist dealers.
 These brokers should be a member of the British Numismatic Trade Association (BNTA), have a track record and positive customer reviews.
 Many of these dealers will have an online shop with live pricing and offer quantity discounts on investments.
 The best ones will also provide free advice and guidance as to which are the most suitable coins and bars.

 A mixture of gold and stocks is ideal.
 Both investments can rise or fall in value.
 However, while stocks can fall to zero (if a company goes bankrupt), physical gold will always have its intrinsic value.
 The equity and gold market have track records for recording great returns over the medium and long term.
-While stocks can pay a dividend as well as increase in value, those partaking in gold investing are looking purely for capital gain.
+While stocks can pay a dividend as well as an increase in value, those partaking in gold investing are looking purely for capital gain.
 Gold tends to rise when stocks fall, so the two have an inverse relationship.

 For most, buying coins is better than bars for gold investment.
 Coins provide more flexibility to sell small parts of the holding and can fetch higher prices when you wish to sell.
 In the same way that larger bars are cheaper per gram than small ones, buying gold coins in bulk (such as Buying gold Sovereigns) will also achieve price discounts.
 UK investors also benefit from legal tender coins being tax-exempt, whereas gold bars are not.
 Owning part of a very large portfolio in 1kg gold bars can achieve modest price savings.

 Why not also view our video, “Gold coins – collecting as a hobby and for-profit”